emulator-wtf/gradle-plugin/README.md

   // record a video of the test run recordVideo = true

-  // ignore test failures and keep running the build
+  // ignore test failures and keep running the build, defaults to false
   //
   // NOTE: the build outcome _will_ be success at the end, use the JUnit XML files to
-  //       check for test failures ignoreFailures = true
+  //       check for test failures ignoreFailures = false

   // devices to test on, Defaults to [[model: 'Pixel2', version: 27]] devices = [